 - You must be prepared to undergo a comprehensive security assessment.

-“I always sat in university lectures wondering how the concepts and theory I was learning could be applied practically and this cadetship has allowed me to apply that knowledge in a real-world setting while simultaneously strengthening my studies with skills learned at work.
-Working part-time and studying a full-time load at university can be challenging, but I am able to work my hours around my university timetable and I always have support from my mentors, supervisor and fellow cadets so that my time in the cadetship is spent doing what I enjoy and with minimum stress.”
+“I always sat in university lectures wondering how the concepts and theory I was learning could be applied practically.
+This cadetship has allowed me to apply that knowledge in a real-world setting, while simultaneously strengthening my studies with skills learned at work.
+Working part-time and studying full-time at university can be challenging, but I am able to work my hours around my university timetable and I always have support from my mentors, supervisor and fellow cadets.
+So my time in the cadetship is spent doing what I enjoy and with minimum stress.” - Anita, 21, was able to flexibly complete her Bachelor of Software Engineering degree while gaining real-world experience.

-“The cadetship has been an invaluable experience to kick-starting my career.
-It exposed me to numerous technologies and methodologies that are used across the industry which had not been covered in university.
-Best of all, I was able to work on real-world problems in a professional work environment and try a variety of different roles such as programming and UI/UX, all while still at university.”
+“The cadetship has been an invaluable experience to kick-start my career.
+It exposed me to numerous technologies and methodologies that are used across the industry, which had not been covered in my university course.
+Best of all, I was able to work on real-world problems in a professional work environment and try a variety of different roles, such as programming and UI/UX, all while still at university.” - Kieran, 23, was a cadet working in data science.

 What will I do?

-You will work as part of a team in an ICT-related area with the flexibility to work in a large variety of areas including:
+You will work as part of a team with opportunities in a variety of areas, including:

 How do I apply?